Confused about how to compute and pay your SSS contributions properly?

 In the case of voluntary members, it’s tricky to determine the SSS contribution because their income is not fixed.

-As such, the SSS only requires people who are paying their first contribution as a voluntary member to choose any MSC from the contribution table, regardless of their last posted MSC (as a former employed/self-employed/OFW member).
+As such, the SSS only requires people paying their first contribution as a voluntary member to choose any MSC from the contribution table, regardless of their last posted MSC (as a former employed/self-employed/OFW member).

 Your choice of MSC as a voluntary paying member depends on how much you receive on a certain month.
 Practically speaking, you can pay only what you can afford per month.